 56% organic combed cotton, 22% wild silk, 22% cotton, 261 gsm, 67cm wide.”

-The names of the wraps/colourways are based on mythology and fairy tales – some might know them mostly from Disney movies.
+The names of the wraps/colourways are based on mythology and fairy tales.
+Some might know them primarily from Disney movies.
 The names represent Dark (weft, villains) and Light (weft, princesses/maidens).
-Additionally the whole collection’s name (Purple Reign) is a nod to the song ‘Purple Rain’ by Prince (or whatever you want to call him) who passed away on April 21st 2016, around the time the collection was completed.
-The definitive names were decided by the admin team.
-Not all members were pleased with it, especially with the name Ursula, but in the end it was just a name.
+Additionally, the whole collection’s name (Purple Reign) is a nod to the song ‘Purple Rain’ by artist Prince.
+He passed away on April 21st 2016, around the time the collection was finalised.
+The admin team decided on the definitive names for all items.

 First released as ‘Matrix Satori’, this wasn’t regarded as a very popular pattern, until the release of preorder wrap Matrix Adara (black weft on a blue-purple warp).
 It was suggested that the popularity of Matrix was then increased by the popularity of striped handwoven wraps.
 Matrix has since become a popular pattern, both as regular releases and part of preorders.